-The availability of ongoing funding from customer deposits is subject to factors such as depositors' concerns relating to the economy in general, the financial services industry and the Group specifically, and any significant deterioration in economic conditions in Cyprus (including as a result of the COVID-19 pandemic, the war in Ukraine, western sanctions on Russia and the higher inflation driven by higher energy and food prices internationally).
-Any of these factors separately or in combination could lead to a sustained reduction in the Group's ability to access customer deposit funding on appropriate terms and cost in the future.
+The availability of ongoing funding from customer deposits is subject to factors such as depositors' concerns relating to the economy in general, the financial services industry and the Group specifically, and any significant deterioration in economic conditions in Cyprus (including as a result of the prolongation of the war in Ukraine, sanctions on Russia, the persistence of geopolitical tension/uncertainty (including tensions in the Middle East), the disruption in global financial markets as a result of the collapse of certain regional US banks and the rescue of Credit Suisse, the growing threat from cyberattacks and persistent inflationary pressures driven by higher energy and food prices internationally and disruptions to global supply chains).
+Any of these factors, either separately or in combination, exacerbated by the ease with which withdrawals can now be made digitally and the growth of self-service digital tools allowing customers to move their money, could lead to a sustained reduction in the Group's ability to access and/or maintain customer deposit funding on appropriate levels, terms, and/or cost in the future.

-In addition, the low interest rate environment over the last few years resulted in deposits becoming progressively more short-term, increasing liquidity risk.
+In addition, the low interest rate environment of previous years along with the sustained low deposit pass-through levels despite the increased interest rate environment, has resulted in deposits continuing to be more short-term, increasing liquidity risk.

 Access to central bank funding may not always be available.
-In the event that there is a significant reduction or elimination in the liquidity support provided by governments and central authorities, the Group may encounter increased difficulties in procuring liquidity in the market and/or higher costs for procurement of such liquidity, thereby adversely affecting its business, financial condition or results of operations.
+In the event that there is a significant reduction or elimination in the liquidity support provided by central banks, the Group may encounter increased difficulties in procuring liquidity in the market and/or higher costs for procurement of such liquidity, thereby adversely affecting its business, financial condition or results of operations.
 In addition, such funding is subject to funding provision rules.
 The amount of available funding is tied to the value of the collateral the Group provides, including the market value of retained covered bonds, as well as the value of the Group's loan and bond portfolios, which may also decline in value.
 If the value of the Group's assets declines, then the amount of funding the Bank can obtain from these facilities may be reduced.
-If securities or other assets that are currently used by the Bank as collateral were no longer eligible to serve as collateral for central bank funding, this may negatively impact the Bank's ability to raise funding as well as funding costs.
-The Bank currently participates in the Targeted Longer-Term Refinancing Operations III ("TLTRO III") by borrowing €3 billion.
-Any change in the terms of this operation could affect the Bank's liquidity position and profitability.
+If securities or other assets that are currently used by the Bank as collateral as part of the Eurosystem collateral framework (such as the additional credit claims) were no longer eligible to serve as collateral for central bank funding, this may negatively impact the Bank's ability to raise funding as well as funding costs.
+The Bank currently participates in the Targeted Longer-Term Refinancing Operations III ("TLTRO III") with a funding balance of €2 billion (30 June 2023: €2 billion, 31 December 2022: €2 billion, 31 December 2021: €3 billion).
+Any additional changes in the terms of this operation could affect the Bank's liquidity position.